microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 pod install
 ```

 This will create a `MyVoice.xcworkspace` file in the project directory.
 Open the `xcworkspace` file in Xcode.
-This will open the project in Xcode with the dependencies installed.
+This will open the project in Xcode with the CocoaPods dependencies available.

 Now, create a new group in the project and name it `artifacts`.
 Drag and drop the artifacts generated in the previous section into the `artifacts` group.
 Make sure to select `Create folder references` and `Copy items if needed` options.
 This will add the artifacts to the project.